 Measuring and comparing heat pump sound levels

-Most if not all manufacturers will provide the sound ratings of their heat pumps in decibels (dB).
+Most - if not all - manufacturers will provide the sound ratings of their heat pumps in decibels (dB).
 These can usually be found within the manuals or on product specification sheets, and technical submittal documents.
-It is important when evaluating the declared noise levels that close attention is paid to the operating conditions at which the noise level have been measured.
+It is important when evaluating the declared noise levels that close attention is paid to the operating conditions at which the noise level has been measured.
 The reason for this is because sound measurements can differ between various operational modes like heating or cooling.

 Silent heat pump models and their features